SoftUni-Internal/interactive-content/EN/03-Lists/01-Lists-Overview.md

 ## Adding Elements

-The `add()` method is used for inserting new elements into a list.
+The `add()` method is used to insert new elements into a list.

-The type of elements that can be added is determined at the time of list creation.
+The type of elements that can be added is determined when creating the list.

-If you gave `List<String>` you will not be able to add anything other than a String into your list.
+If you specified `List<String>` you will not be able to add anything other than Strings into your list.

 **add(element):**